Hel00/GAL_spec/SPECIFICATION.md

 [1] Specialized symbols are operators and built-in constructs that use a calling convention specific to their syntactic position rather than standard function call syntax (e.g., `a + b`, `for i, e, c {}`).

 [2] Most specialized symbols may be overloaded by defining a function whose name is the symbol enclosed in backticks.
-The `addr` operator ([basic.compound.addr]) shall not be overloaded.
+Built-in functions ([over.reflect]) shall not be overloaded.

 [3] *Syntax:*